code-builders/curriculum/ruby/ruby-102.md

 # Ruby 102
 ### More of the basics
-We're going to review some of the basic and most used Object types within Ruby.
+We're going to review some of the most basic and common Object types within Ruby.

 `String`
 ------
-Ruby strings are a sequence (or array) or characters, if this sentence were evaluated by ruby it would be a `String`
+Ruby strings are a sequence (or array) or characters, if this sentence were evaluated by ruby it would be a `String`.
+Let's go into `irb` by typing `irb` in the terminal and type some of these out:

 ```ruby
 "Hello World"